 Last month, I made my way to the Upper East Side in search of one thing: a round of Botox for my jaw.
-While Botox is known for easing the look of wrinkles, it also helps to relax whatever muscles it's injected into and in this case, I was hoping to soothe my case of temporomandibular joint syndrome (TMJ).
-See, over the last few months, every time I'd lie down on an esthetician's table, they'd bring up TMJ.
+While Botox is known for easing the look of wrinkles, it also helps to relax whatever muscles it's injected into and in this case, I was hoping to soothe my case of temporomandibular joint disorder (TMD).
+See, over the last few months, every time I'd lie down on an esthetician's table, they'd bring up TMD.
 More specifically, that I had it and needed to do something about it.
 Without wanting to seem uninformed, I'd nod, tell them, "I know, I really should," and try my best to change the subject.

-The fact of the matter, though, is that I was pretty unclear about what TMJ actually was—and why they could tell it was affecting me.
+The fact of the matter, though, is that I was pretty unclear about what TMD actually was—and why they could tell it was affecting me.
 First was the obvious conclusion: I grind my teeth.
 But then during a facial with Take Care founder and anatomy, yoga therapy, Ayurveda, and body-mind–centering specialist Sadie Adams, Adams mentioned she could also tell I was afflicted because of the way I "propped" my head on the pillow rather than relaxing and letting my head sink in.

-Meet The Expert
+Meet the Expert

 Sadie Adam's is the founder of the bicoastal wellness destination Take Care Face & Body.
 Residing by her California location, Adam's works to combine spiritual practice with effective skincare techniques to give her clients the ultimate experience.

 "I recommend injecting Botox into the masseter muscle," says Goodman.
 "A lot of people think mouth guards help, but these only protect against your teeth."
 Botox works to relieve that jaw tension and pain, she told me.
 It can eliminate headaches, teeth grinding, and lockjaw by relaxing the muscle that unconsciously creates such stress.
 This will keep your jaw muscles from looking defined and your jaw from seeming wider.
 So when she was in town, I headed over to her office in search of a lot less tension.

 The entire process took only a few minutes, with a few injections on either side of my face, placed directly into my jaw muscles.
 It didn't hurt really (and you can believe it—I'm a wimp), and it was over before I knew it.
 "You won't start to notice results for a week or two," she told me, and I left with hope for a clench-less future.

 "The injections go into the masseter muscle," explains Dara Liotta, MD.
 "The masseter muscle is one of the muscles activated during chewing.
 It's located at the angle of the jaw.
 I usually start with 50 units of botox (25 units on each side).
 It takes five minutes.

 "When Botox is used to relax the facial muscles that cause fine lines, the maximum effect is seen in seven to 10 days.
-Similarly, when Botox is used to relieve the pain of TMJ and teeth grinding, you should expect some pain relief in around a week.
+Similarly, when Botox is used to relieve the pain of TMD and teeth grinding, you should expect some pain relief in around a week.
 When Botox is used to reduce masseter muscle hypertrophy cosmetically, the maximum effect is not seen for between six weeks and three months.